ROCm/hipSPARSELt/docs/conceptual/mi300-features.rst

 .. meta::
-   :description: MI300 features
+   :description: MI300 features for hipSPARSELt
    :keywords: hipSPARSELt, ROCm, MI300

 .. _mi300-features:

 **********************************************************************
-MI300 features
+hipSPARSELt features for the Instinct MI300 series
 **********************************************************************

-hipSPARSELt provides hardware acceleration support for sparse matrix multiplication operations on MI300 devices via SMFMA (Sparse Matrix Fused Multiply Add) matrix instructions.
+hipSPARSELt provides hardware acceleration support for sparse matrix multiplication operations on AMD Instinct™ MI300 series accelerators using SMFMA (Sparse Matrix Fused Multiply Add) matrix instructions.

 For hardware-accelerated sparse-dense matrix operations, the following conditions apply:

 *  One matrix must be structurally sparse.
 Two out of every four elements on the K axis must be zero.
 *  The other matrix must be dense.
 *  The output matrix serves as the accumulation (destination) matrix.
 *  The sparse indexes determine which two elements out of every four are non-zero, where for each index pair, ``index0 < index1`` and ``index0 != index1``.

 Data types and precision
 ========================

-While the MI300 hardware supports multiple data types for hardware-accelerated sparse matrix operations, the hipSPARSELt library currently enables hardware acceleration for a subset of these types:
+While the Instinct MI300 series supports multiple data types for hardware-accelerated sparse matrix operations, the hipSPARSELt library currently enables hardware acceleration for a subset of these types:

 .. list-table::
     :header-rows: 1

-    * - Input/Output Type
+    * - Input/output type
-      - Library Data Type
+      - Library data type
-      - Hardware Acceleration in hipSPARSELt
+      - Hardware acceleration in hipSPARSELt

     * - float16
-      - HIP_R_16F
+      - ``HIP_R_16F``
       - ✅

     * - bfloat16
-      - HIP_R_16BF
+      - ``HIP_R_16BF``
       - ✅

     * - int8
-      - HIP_R_8I
+      - ``HIP_R_8I``
       - ✅

 .. note::

-  While the MI300 hardware supports additional formats like ``FP8`` (E4M3 and E5M2) and ``BF8``, these are not currently enabled at the library level for hardware acceleration.
+   While the Instinct MI300 series supports additional formats such as ``FP8`` (E4M3 and E5M2) and ``BF8``, these are not currently enabled at the library level for hardware acceleration.
    All floating-point operations accumulate in ``float32``, while integer operations accumulate in ``int32``.

-  For comprehensive information on the supported data types and their characteristics, see :ref:`Data type support <data-type-support>` page.
+   For comprehensive information on the supported data types and their characteristics, see the :ref:`Data type support <data-type-support>` page.

 Matrix format requirements
 ==========================